-Extreme weather 'could kill up to 100,000 a year' in Europe by 2100 - BBC News
+Grim weather warning for Europe's future

-Extreme weather could kill up to 152,000 people each year in Europe by 2100 if nothing is done to curb the effects of climate change, scientists say.
+Extreme weather could kill up to 152,000 people yearly in Europe by 2100 if nothing is done to curb the effects of climate change, scientists say.

 The number is 50 times more deaths than reported now, the study in The Lancet Planetary Health journal said.